MSLNZ/msl-io/docs/readers.rst

 Create a New Reader
 +++++++++++++++++++
-When adding a new MSL Reader class to the repository_ the following steps should be performed.
+When adding a new :class:`~msl.io.base_io.Reader` class to the repository_ the following steps should be performed.
 Please follow the :ref:`style guide <style guide>`.

 .. note::
-   If you do not want to upload the new MSL Reader class to the repository_ then you only need to write the code found in Step 2 to use your Reader in your own program.
-Once you import your module in your code your Reader will be available from the :func:`~msl.io.read` function.
+   If you do not want to upload the new :class:`~msl.io.base_io.Reader` class to the repository_ then you only need to write the code found in Step 2 to use your :class:`~msl.io.base_io.Reader` in your own program.
+Once you import your module in your code your :class:`~msl.io.base_io.Reader` will be available from the :func:`~msl.io.read` function.

 1. Create a fork_ of the repository_.
 2. Create a new :class:`~msl.io.base_io.Reader` by following this template and save it to